Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 - Gaussian, in which alignedness takes the form a normal distribution with a mean at exact alignment and 3σ occurring at a separation corresponding to the the specified orb.
 The use of 3σ means that at separations beyond the specified orb there is negligible alignedness.

+All measures require an orb condition and the first two an amplitude factor.
+These may be specified on a per alignment basis (i.e. different parameters for different alignments).
 Note that these measures are heuristic, and have no meaning beyond a helpful way to represent separation.
 The normal distribution is used for its form and does not represent the distribution of anything.

 Alignments